Valproate and Aspirin: Can You Take Them Together?

 What happens when you take valproate with aspirin?

-Valproate (valproic acid; brand names Depakote, Depakene, Depacon, and many generics) is one of the most widely prescribed anticonvulsants, also used for bipolar disorder and migraine prevention.
-It is unusual among anticonvulsants in being highly protein-bound, typically 80-90% bound to plasma albumin.
-Only the free (unbound) fraction is pharmacologically active, crosses the blood-brain barrier, and is metabolized.
+Valproate (valproic acid; brand names Depakote, Depakene, Depacon, and many generics) is a widely prescribed anticonvulsant, also used for bipolar disorder and migraine prevention.
+It is unusual among anticonvulsants in being highly bound to plasma albumin, the main protein in blood.
+Only the free, unbound portion of valproate is pharmacologically active, crosses into the brain, and is broken down.
+Here is what happens when aspirin enters the picture:

 Why is this important?

-• Hepatotoxicity - valproate carries a baseline risk of serious liver injury, especially in young children and patients with mitochondrial disorders, and higher free drug levels are a risk modifier
+• Liver strain - valproate carries a baseline risk of serious liver injury, especially in young children and people with mitochondrial disorders, and higher free-drug exposure is a recognized risk modifier.

 What should you do?

-If you are on low-dose aspirin for cardiovascular protection (typically 81 mg daily after a heart attack, stroke, or other indication), do not stop it on your own; the cardiovascular indication may outweigh the interaction.
-Talk to your prescriber.
-Options include:
+• If you are on low-dose aspirin for heart or stroke protection, do not stop it on your own - the cardiovascular benefit may outweigh the interaction.
+Ask your prescriber how to manage the combination.

 Which specific products are affected?